Rasoul-Sharifian/Flattening/README.md

-The repo for maintaining the data and flatteing steps
+This repo maintains the data and flattening steps